dorkamotorka/ebpf-tracing/README.md

 sudo ./trace
 ```

-**NOTE:** By default non CO-RE programs are attached and ran, but you can change this behaviour by uncommenting the corresponding function in the `trace.c` and attaching it in the `main.go` file.
+**NOTE:** By default non CO-RE programs are attached and ran, but you can change this behaviour by uncommenting the corresponding function in the `trace.c` and attaching them by their name in the `main.go` file.